 FREN 520 - Introduction to French Literature (19th C. to present)

 Discover French literature from 1800-present in a variety of genres, including poetry, prose, theater, and film.

 FREN 521 - Introduction to French Literature (Medieval to 18th Century)

 Discover French literature from the medieval period through the French revolution.

 FREN 530 - Topics in French / Francophone Literature and Culture

 What is a hero ?
 What is a villain ?
 In this summer course, we will analyze various representations of heroes and villains in the USA as well as in France and in the larger Francophone world.

 This course may include a variety of special topics in French or Francophone literature or culture.
 Past topics include: Paris 1913, Occupied France, Introduction to Francophone Literature, a Francophone Witch in Salem, Senegalese Letters, the French Revolution, French Children's Literature.

 Most 700-level French courses have variable topics, meaning each semester the course may be different!
 See below some of the themes discussed in these courses.
 NOTE: Students should have completed at least two 500-level French courses prior to taking 700-level courses.
-In Fall 2023, we are offering FREN 716 and FREN 719.
+Please check the Spring 2024 schedule for days/times.